 You may be tempted to talk to other friends to corroborate your story, which gives us the feeling that we are not wrong in judgment that we have done to the other person.
 However, along with the way we can do much more harm than we imagine.

 Do not force others to issue their judgments because that, in the end, will make you look bad.
-On the other hand, avoid spreading any rumor.
+On the other hand, avoid spreading any rumour.
 Things are not always what they seem to be.